What Glutamine Can Do

-Now that we’ve saved you a wiki search let’s dive into glutamine’s ability to support your digestion and how that helps you become a better athlete.
-After all that is why you’re still reading!
+Now that we’ve saved you a wiki search let’s dive into Glutamine™’s ability to support your digestion and how that helps you become a better athlete.
+After all, that is why you’re still reading!

-Adequate levels of glutamine aid in digestion by protecting the lining of the stomach and intestines.
-This lining called the mucosa, acts as a lubricant and buffer allowing food to smoothly pass along the digestive tract.
-In the intestinal tract this mucosa also regulates the absorption of key nutrients.
+Adequate levels of Glutamine™ aid in digestion by protecting the lining of the stomach and intestines.
+This lining called the mucosa acts as a lubricant and buffer allowing food to smoothly pass along the digestive tract.
+In the intestinal tract, this mucosa also regulates the absorption of key nutrients.
 Adequate levels of glutamine can spell better digestion.
 There is a direct correlation between gut and intestinal health and your immune system.
 Keeping this system running smoothly and efficiently is a key factor in your wellness and recovery from workouts.

-Glutamine’s effects on your immune health is two fold.
+Glutamine™’s effects on your immune health are two-fold.

-Knowing that glutamine levels are lowered by stress we can assume intense workouts can take there toll on glutamine production and its function.
-Supplementing with glutamine becomes an important tool to prevent the stressors of training from taking an added toll on the body.
-Not only will this aid in the digestion of your post workout proteins and carbohydrates, it will also help keep your immune system healthy after intense training.
-While on non training days glutamine levels are most likely sufficient, you may want to keep it at the front of your supplement cabinet for those days you are feeling under the weather.
+Knowing that Glutamine™ levels are lowered by stress we can assume intense workouts can take there toll on glutamine production and its function.
+Supplementing with Glutamine™ becomes an important tool to prevent the stressors of training from taking an added toll on the body.
+Not only will this aid in the digestion of your post-workout proteins and carbohydrates, but it will also help keep your immune system healthy after intense training.
+While on non-training days glutamine levels are most likely sufficient, you may want to keep it at the front of your supplement cabinet for those days you are feeling under the weather.